tednaleid/sublime-EasyMotion/README.md

     cmd-;   <character>   // OSX
     ctrl-;  <character>   // Linux/Windows

-it will label all instances of that character with a unique value in `a-zA-Z0-9`, type it and it will jump you to it.
+it will label all instances of that character with a unique value in `a-zA-Z0-9`, type the label you want and it will jump you to it.

 #### Example